petermatts/nfl-season-predictor/src/Instructions.md

 ### Standings Display

 - **Detail:**
   - Simple: Shows teams by seed, name, record, and win percentage.
+(Default)
   - Moderate: Shows teams by simple pluss confrence and divisional records.
   - High: Shows teams by moderate plus strength of schedule and strength of victory.
+- **Placement**
+  - Bottom: Display standings below the picking section (Default)
+  - Right: Display standings to the right of the picking section, option not availible on mobile devices
 - **Only Playoff Teams** (only when standings are in confrence mode!)
   - On: shows top 7 seeds in each confrence only.
   - Off: All seeds shown 1 - 16.